 As a child and adolescent psychotherapist, with a background in play therapy, when I meet with a child or teenager to offer therapy I do not solely rely on words for communication.
 I am qualified in and able to offer traditional talking therapy if appropriate but understand that a child’s natural form of communication does not rely on talking.
 Communicating through play may be more effective in accessing a child’s emotional world.
 Even teenagers, moving away from childhood play, can find the use of creative mediums therapeutically incredibly valuable.

-In my therapy room I have sand, clay, drawing materials and toys available.
 Through playing and talking together in sessions, we explore the young person’s emotional world, to help give clarity and make meaning.

 Training, qualifications & experience